66th Illinois Infantry Regiment: Independent service

 On February 4, 1862, the sharpshooters were first shipped by railroad to St. Louis and then by steamboat to Fort Henry, where they eventually arrived on the 9th, just too late to take part in its capture.
 (Note: As they passed through St. Louis, Maj.
 Gen. Halleck ordered Company A (Welker's Company) stripped out of the regiment and reassigned to the newly forming 26th Missouri Volunteer Infantry Regiment, temporarily reducing the regiment to nine companies).
 At Fort Henry, the Sharpshooters joined Colonel Lauman's brigade of General C.F.
 Smith's division and marched with them to Fort Donelson.
 In Grant's army they served at the Battle of Fort Donelson and the Battle of Shiloh.

 Missouri service

 On April 14, 1862, acting commander Lt Col B.S.
 Compton received a letter informing him that on the order of Major General Henry Halleck, Commander of the Department of Missouri, the regiment had been redesignated the "Western Sharpshooters-14th Missouri Volunteers".
+(Note: the WSS-14th Missouri Volunteers (3 Years Service) does not share lineage with the short lived 14th Missouri Volunteers (3 Months Service) which was the Lafayette Country Home Guard unit and fought at the Battle of Lexington, Missouri.
+Some post war Missouri state records have confused these distinct and unrelated organizations.)

 The redesignated WSS-14th MO Vols, participated in General Halleck's long advance on the Confederate rail center at Corinth, Mississippi, skirmishing ahead of the main force almost every day.
 On May 30, 1862 Confederate General P.G.T.
 Beauregard evacuated the city without a fight.
 The Sharpshooters were then stationed in the Corinth area.